 - ¼ teaspoon ground cinnamon

-- To make the fritters: Heat canola oil in a large pot over medium-high heat.
+- To make the fritters: Heat the canola oil in a large pot over medium-high heat.

 - In a large bowl, mix together the diced apples and lemon juice.
 Set aside.

 - In a separate large mixing bowl, whisk together the flour, sugar, baking powder, salt, cinnamon, and nutmeg until well combined.

 - Once all the dry ingredients are combined, use a spoon or rubber spatula to make a well in the center of the ingredients.
 Pour in the milk, egg, melted butter and vanilla extract and mix until just combined.

 - Gently fold in the apples until mostly coated in batter.

 - Once the oil reaches 375°F (190°C), grease a ¼ cup measuring cup with nonstick cooking spray or use a large scoop, and measure out ¼ cup batter.

 - Transfer the batter onto a large metal spatula coated with nonstick cooking spray and flatten into a medium disc.